There was a problem loading the comments.

 Purge Tab

-For example, If you write a new post, tag it “brownies,” and publish it in the “recipes” category, several pages will change: the home page, the recipes category archive page, the brownies tag archive page, your author archive page, and probably some other pages, depending on your theme.
-All of the affected pages will need to be purged to avoid serving stale content.
-These settings allow you to adjust the rules to fit what is required by your site.
+If you write a new post, tag it “brownies,” and publish it in the “recipes” category, several pages will change: the home page, the recipes category archive page, the brownies tag archive page, your author archive page, and probably some other pages, depending on your theme.

 Excludes Tab